 - by prioritising laboratory, clinical and practice-based teaching because those tend to be essential for particular programmes.
 Your Faculty will work with your programme team to figure out the right mix of on-campus and online for you;

 - with academic advising and project and dissertation supervision activities taking place online, with an on-campus option should you require and request this, or where in-person supervision is essential (for example, for some laboratory-based projects).

 Operating in this way will also mean that our Library and on-campus study spaces will aim to further extend their opening hours into the evenings and weekends, and PC Clusters (our suites of on-campus computers) will be accessible in-person, in addition to via remote log in.

 To ensure everyone stays safe, we must also be prepared to adapt in response to the changing situation, should we need to.

 - Online teaching will be delivered through a combination of our virtual learning environment Blackboard, and video software like Zoom and Microsoft Teams.

 - The exact methods of delivery will vary from course to course, and you’ll receive more about this from your School, but whatever you’re studying, you’ll have the tools to learn, communicate and collaborate with your classmates and teaching staff, wherever you are.

 - Our IT Services team can provide you with the technical support you need to make the most of your online learning.
-If you don’t have access to a computer or the financial means to purchase one, we’re launching an IT Access Scheme to provide laptop loans to help get online.
-We will be sending out more information over the summer months about the type of support available and how to apply.
+If you don’t have access to a computer or the financial means to purchase one, we’ve launched an IT Access Scheme to provide laptop loans to help get online.

 You’ll benefit from individual learning support to help you take control of your learning and develop your confidence.